 What causes it?

-Bacterial build up is the main cause for pericoronitis.
+The bacterial build-up is the leading cause of pericoronitis.
 When the tooth has only erupted or pushed through the gums partially, there is usually unwanted or excess gum tissue that covers part of the tooth.
 This excess gum tissue that covers the top of the tooth usually covers it looselyBacteria and food debris gets trapped in the space between the tooth and the overlapping gum.
 This overlapping gum is called an “operculum.”
-Active infection is associated with an abscess that contains pus, which has the ability to spread if left unattended.
+Active infection is associated with an abscess that contains pus, which can spread if left unattended.

 What are the risk factors?